shalva green smoothie jumpstart

 Mistake #11: Dismissing models with digital interfaces

 People get nervous about “technology” in their blender.
-Here’s the reality: the interface on even the most advanced Vitamix — the X5 — is a black-and-white pixelated display.
+Here’s the reality: the interface on even the most advanced Vitamix is a black-and-white pixelated display.
 It’s like a car radio from 2002.
 There’s no touchscreen.
 No Bluetooth.
 No wireless anything.
-And according to the engineering team, machines with mechanical-only controls are actually more likely to fail than ones with digital interfaces.
-The “technology” people are afraid of is the most durable part of the machine.

-And if you’ve been reading reviews and seeing error codes and container complaints — take a breath.
+And if you’ve been reading reviews and seeing error codes and container complaints, take a breath.
 You get a 60-day return window plus multi-year warranty service if you happen to land in the unlucky 2% who need it.
-Ascent models have also improved in build quality every year.
-It’s like buying a car late in the model year — the assembly line gets better as it goes.
-If you see a handful of bad reviews, that’s noise.
-If you see a consensus that something specific is mediocre, that’s a signal.
-Know the difference.

 Mistake #12: Skipping a model because it’s “too much machine”

-If you can afford the step up to an Ascent model like the X5, take it.
-Here’s why: compatibility.
+If you can afford the step up to an Ascent model like the X5, you should.
+Why?
+Compatibility is so important.
 The Ascent series works with the Food Processor Attachment and the 8-ounce and 20-ounce personal containers.
 That future-proofing is worth real money when you amortize it over a 10-year warranty.
-Vitamix has actually underpriced those features given what they unlock.
-The people who skip the upgrade almost always wish they hadn’t.

 Mistake #13: Thinking you need a model without programs to “really learn” the machine